stevenwinnick/Sheepshead/backlog.md

 # Backlog

-* Add methods to base Player that determines playable cards
-* Add unknown ace functionality
+* Add unknown ace functionality with buried card to Game
 * Consider if Game should track players in a fixed order instead of in an order where dealer is always first

 * Add Leaster